MGM challenges Connecticut law clearing way for third Indian casino

-MILFORD, Conn.
-(Reuters) - U.S. casino operator MGM Resorts International Inc sued Connecticut on Tuesday, challenging a law that would permit one of the state’s two Native American tribes to build a casino off reservation land but would not allow MGM to bid for the project.
+MILFORD, Conn., Aug 4 (Reuters) - U.S. casino operator MGM Resorts International Inc sued Connecticut on Tuesday, challenging a law that would allow one of the state’s two Native American tribes to build a casino off reservation land but would not allow MGM to bid for the project.

 The suit, filed in federal court in Hartford, comes as MGM is in the process of building one of the first casinos to open in neighboring Massachusetts, in the city of Springfield not far from the Connecticut border.